What is BME?

 - Collaboration with Faculties of Science and Medicine in International Research Competitions e.g. iGEM, EMedic Global

-From 2019 to 2020, over 30% of our newly admitted students have received Admission Scholarship (in one-off or renewable offer).
-The highest admission scholarship received is up to HK$145,000.
+In 2021, over 25% of our newly admitted students have received Admission Scholarship (in one-off or renewable offer).
+The highest admission scholarship received is up to HK$145,000 per academic year.

 What are the career prospects for BME graduates?